About Us

 NC State is a powerhouse in science, technology, engineering and math.
 We lead in agriculture, education, textiles, business and natural resources.
 We're at the forefront of teaching and research in design, the humanities and the social sciences.
 And we're home to one of the planet's best colleges of veterinary medicine.

-Our more than 36,000 undergraduate and graduate students learn by doing.
+Our students learn by doing.
 They pursue research and start new companies.
 They forge connections with top employers and serve local and global communities.
 And they enjoy an outstanding return on investment.

 Introduction

-NC State's extensive public and private partnerships create a unique culture of collaboration to address the grand challenges facing society.
-The university's solution-driven research, technology and scholarship lead to new ideas, products and services.
-It's no wonder NC State is know for its forward-looking philosophy: Think and Do.
+NC State University is one of the nation's preeminent research enterprises and the university of choice for accomplished, high-performing students from around the world.
+The university's extensive public and private partnerships create a unique culture of collaboration to address the grand challenges facing society, and our solution-driven research, technology and scholarship lead to new ideas, products and services.
+It's no wonder NC State is known for its forward-looking, results-oriented philosophy, expressed in a single phrase: Think and Do.

-With more than 35,000 students and 8,000 faculty and staff, NC State is a comprehensive university known for its leadership in interdisciplinary innovation.
-As a leader in experiential education, NC State provides remarkable opportunities for students to put learning into practice and to develop career-ready skills.
+With more than 38,000 students and more than 10,000 faculty and staff, NC State is a comprehensive university known both for its leadership in interdisciplinary innovation and its sense of tight-knit community.
+As a leader in experiential education, NC State provides unparalleled opportunities for students to put learning into practice and to develop career-ready skills.

-NC State is located in the Research Triangle region, home to many of the country’s leading Fortune 500 technology, research and pharmaceutical companies.
-NC State’s Centennial Campus is home to more than 150 corporate and government research partners, incubator companies and NC State research units.
+NC State is located in North Carolina's Research Triangle region, home to many of the country’s leading technology, research and pharmaceutical companies.
+NC State’s Centennial Campus, a national model for public-private research parks, is home to 75 university academic units working alongside more than 70 corporate, government and nonprofit partners.

 Mission, Vision and Values